ASSESSMENTS

 About

-The Alberta Registered Nurses Assessment Program (ARNAP) is a standardized examination that assesses the knowledge, skills and judgement of internationally educated nurses (IENs) seeking nursing registration in Alberta.
-In addition to nursing skills, the ARNAP will assess examinees’ comprehension, performance in client interactions, ethics, and professionalism.
-The program was created by Touchstone Institute in collaboration with the College of Registered Nurses of Alberta (CRNA).
+RNCCAP – ARNAP is a standardized examination that tests the knowledge, skill and judgement of internationally educated nurses (IENs) seeking nursing registration in Alberta.
+The program was developed by Touchstone Institute in consultation with the College of Registered Nurses of Alberta (CRNA).

 Calendar icon